 What puts the "Quest" in QuestFest?

-The “Quest” in QuestFest stands for our main event– a two-day scavenger hunt through the Historic District of Savannah, GA!
+The “Quest” in QuestFest stands for our main event, which, for the first time, will be a virtual scavenger hunt!
 The twist?
-Teams are after experiences and not items.
-Using a smart phone, groups will choose challenges, submit photographic evidence and receive points via our QuestFest app.
-The challenges, which we’re calling Quests, are designed with Girl Scout values in mind, so while we’re having fun, we’ll be making the world a better place too!
+Both competitive and noncompetitive teams are searching for experiences, not items.
+Using a smart phone, your team will choose challenges, submit photographic evidence and receive points via our QuestFest app.
+The more creative a submission, the more points awarded!
+Make sure to think outside of the box and get inventive!
+The best part of the whole thing?
+The challenges, or QUESTS, are designed with Girl Scout values in mind, so while we’re having fun, we’ll also be making the world a better place!

 Are there prizes?

 Yes!
 On top of priceless memories, your team could walk away with cash.
 Non-GSHG teams that are competitive need to fill out a Council Authorization Form in order to receive prize money.

 Do I need a Council Authorization Form?

 Yes!
 If your team has signed up for the competitive track and aims to walk away with a cash prize, we’ll need a Council Authorization Form.
 These forms are due on June 26 and should be turned in to the email address listed on the top of the form.
 Note, if multiple councils will be competing on the same team, we’ll need two different forms.
 If the team is made up of all Girl Scouts of Historic Georgia members, don’t worry about turning in a Council Authorization Form.
 If for some reason your council is uncomfortable with the form, please have them email us at firstname.lastname@example.org.
 We’ll do our best to work with their needs.

 Can we review the Quests ahead of time?

 Who makes QuestFest possible?